smontanari/smocker/README.md

 i.e. it's leveraging the great work already done by the guys developing SinonJS, AngularJS and CanJS and only trying to bring everything under a common, easy-to-use interface.

 #### Tip on using the 'angularjs' adapter
-When configured to use the 'angularjs' adapter, sMocker creates a new *angular module* named **'smockerE2E'**, which depends on (or extends) 'ngMockE2E'.
+When configured to use the 'angularjs' adapter, sMocker creates a new *angular module* named **'smockerE2E'**, which depends on module *ngMockE2E* provided by angular-mocks.
 In order to play your test scenarios using sMocker you have to tell angular to bootstrap the application with your test module.
 Below is an example snippet, assuming your application main module is called 'todomvc':